 I Create Awesome Stuff

-I have a strong background in robotics, starting with my experience on a FIRST Robotics team in high school, where I helped design, build, and program robots for competition.
-This foundation in robotics led me to pursue a degree in software engineering, which I received from Johnson and Wales University in Providence, RI.
+I have a strong background in electronics and robotics, starting with my experience on a FIRST Robotics team in high school, where I helped design, build, and program robots for competition.
+I mainly used Java during this time to control manual and autonomous functions of the robot utilizing various sensors and actuators for unique control systems.
+I attended a Vocational Technical High School where I studied Industrial Electronics alongside normal classes.
+This experience was unique because we had to learn the same basic classes as normal high schools but in about half the time.
+There I learned about Analog/Digital electronics and basic micro controller programming.
+This foundation in robotics/electronics led me to pursue a degree in Software Engineering, which I received from Johnson and Wales University in Providence, RI.

 Throughout my academic career, I have demonstrated my ability to excel in both the mechanical and software aspects of robotics projects.
-For example, I was part of a small team that designed and built a functional robotic arm to cut a ribbon revealing the brand new technology building.
+For example, I was part of a small team tasked with designing and building a functional robotic arm to cut a ribbon revealing the brand new technology building on a low cost budget.
+I received funding from our student government to build a ROS powered autonomous RC car that was capable of SLAM Mapping and navigation through the halls of our engineering building.

 I am eager to continue developing my skills and expertise and am motivated to pursue a career in these areas where I can make a meaningful impact.